Eliot, George, 1819-1880

 - Oxford dictionary of national biography online, 19 October 2012(Marian Evans, pseudonym: George Eliot; novelist; born 22 November 1819 in Chilvers Coton, Warwickshire; died 22 December 1880 in Chelsea, London)

 Mary Ann Evans (22 November 1819 – 22 December 1880; alternatively Mary Anne or Marian), known by her pen name George Eliot, was an English novelist, poet, journalist, translator, and one of the leading writers of the Victorian era.
 She wrote seven novels: Adam Bede (1859), The Mill on the Floss (1860), Silas Marner (1861), Romola (1862–1863), Felix Holt, the Radical (1866), Middlemarch (1871–1872) and Daniel Deronda (1876).
-Like Charles Dickens and Thomas Hardy, she emerged from provincial England; most of her works are set there.
-Her works are known for their realism, psychological insight, sense of place and detailed depiction of the countryside.
+Her novels are known for their realism, psychological insight, sense of place, and detailed depiction of the countryside.
 Middlemarch was described by the novelist Virginia Woolf as "one of the few English novels written for grown-up people" and by Martin Amis and Julian Barnes as the greatest novel in the English language.
 Scandalously and unconventionally for the era, she lived with the married George Henry Lewes as his conjugal partner, from 1854 to 1878, and called him her husband.
-He remained married to his wife Agnes Jervis and supported their children, even after Jervis left him to live with another man and have children with him.
-In May 1880, eighteen months after Lewes's death, George Eliot married her long-time friend, John Cross, a man much younger than she was, and she changed her name to Mary Ann Cross.
+He remained married to his wife, Agnes Jervis, and supported their children, even after Jervis left him to live with another man and have children with him.
+In May 1880, 18 months after Lewes's death, Eliot married her longtime friend John Cross, a man much younger than she, and changed her name to Mary Ann Cross.

 Read more on Wikipedia >